hideyukiinada/od/README.md

 ```
 ffmpeg -i IMG_6204.MOV -vf fps=3 ../frames/aimee_pink_%05d.jpg
 ```

+If you want to classify objects that are accessible to you, I recommend using a video instead of taking a photo or collecting images over the Internet because:
+1) It is much faster to capture a video with lots of images instead of taking separate photos
+2) You can capture way more diverse shapes of your objects especially if you are capturing images of animals.
+For example, in most of the images contained in my video, my dogs are not a static picture card poses but in more dynamic yet realistsic positions.

+Also you may feel like you want to just hire someone else to delegate this laborial task of annotating images, but I recommend at least you go through some yourself to come up with a guideline before you ask someone else to do it.

+In my case, criteria I had to establish a guideline for my own are:
+* Handling of images where a dog is partially seen
+* Handling of images in which a dog is blocked by another dog or another object
+* Handling of hair

 ### Step 3.2.
 Obtain a software product to mark location of your objects in each image
 I used a product called labelImg.  [https://github.com/tzutalin/labelImg](https://github.com/tzutalin/labelImg) has detailed steps to install.
 I set up labelImg on my Mac so these steps are for that.
 I think steps for Linux will be slightly different.